nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_31.rst

 ^^^^^^^^^^^^

 - Clarify ``OCP\Files\Storage\IStorage::getOwner()`` returns ``string|false``.
+- Added method parameter and return types to all inheritors of ``OCP\Files\Storage\IStorage``.
+To migrate in a backwards compatible manner:

+  #.
+Add all return types to your implementation now.
+  #.
+Add all parameter types to your implementation once Nextcloud 31 is the lowest supported version.

 - The Nextcloud implementation of the ``log`` method of ``Psr\Log\LoggerInterface`` now supports ``Psr\Log\LogLevel`` as log level parameter.

 Deprecated APIs